Hope in the High Country: Standing for the Whitebark pine

 Seedlings grow very slowly into mature, cone-bearing trees – sometimes too slowly to keep up with combined losses to fire and disease.
 So, knowing where whitebark pines currently exist becomes important to their conservation.

-In proposing the Whitebark for listing as threatened under the Endangered Species Act, the U.S. Fish and Wildlife Service estimates that the BLM manages 4 percent of the lands where the tree currently grows in the United States.
+In assessing the Whitebark's status, the U.S. Fish and Wildlife Service estimated that the BLM manages 4 percent of the lands where the tree currently grows in the United States.
 The BLM has mapped whitebark pine habitat on about 54,000 acres of public land and continues to model probable locations of additional acres to target future inventory surveys and develop management plans that respond to the threats the tree faces.
 Surveys of public land forests in Idaho have revealed somewhat higher numbers of stands than initially thought.

 Whitebark pines were unknown to European settlers of North America until the Lewis and Clark expedition of 1803-06.
 As the explorers crossed the Bitterroot Mountains in 1805, they observed the bird later named Clark’s nutcracker (Nucifraga columbiana) feeding in trees that may have taken root there long before the men were born, caching excess seeds that, unretrieved, might have sprouted and grown to maturity decades later – perhaps even living into our century.